01 of 05

 Keeping Your Toddler and Preschool Grandchildren

-I hope you've been taking care of yourself, because it's about to get real.
+Make sure to stay in shape.
 When you are in charge of toddler and preschool grandchildren, even the most competent grandparents can find their strength depleted and their patience ebbing.
 In the next moment, however, they will be reminded of just how much fun children of these ages can be.

 Care and Feeding